johnhw/differentiable_sorting/README.md

 *[Image: from Wikipedia, by user Bitonic, CC0](https://en.wikipedia.org/wiki/Bitonic_sorter#/media/File:BitonicSort1.svg)*

-The sorting network for `n=2^k` elements has `k(k-1)/2` "layers" where parallel compare-and-swap operations are used to rearrange a $k$ element vector into sorted order.
+The sorting network for `n=2^k` elements has `k(k-1)/2` "layers" where parallel compare-and-swap operations are used to rearrange a `n` element vector into sorted order.

 ### Differentiable compare-and-swap